 Farah leads PhotoShelter's Client Services Team.
 She joined PhotoShelter after working at the International Center of Photography.
 When not solving problems for our members, Farah enjoys running, baking, and both making and consuming gelato...and then blogging about it.
 Her chocolate chip cookies with Oreos *inside* make her a valuable asset to PhotoShelter.
 Farah has a BA from Vassar College.

-Ruby is a master of support for PhotoShelter members.
-She lists among her passions fairy dancing, eating real food, fake Italian ices, and coffee ice cream.
+Ruby works with the Product Team to create and evolve PhotoShelter.
+She previously worked with our Client Services team, so she's in-tune with the needs of photographers and is obsessed with creating solutions for the best user experience.
+She lists among her passions: taking photos on her iPhone and Instagramming, eating real food, indulging in fake Italian ices, and drinking Guinness draft.
 Her goal: to find value in the "undesirable" with the belief that what is uninteresting to one person is valuable to another.
 That's an appropriate philosophy because she studied Advertising Photography at the Rochester Institute of Technology.

 Carlos works on back-end software development.
 Prior to joining PhotoShelter, he was a senior engineer at Time Inc., where he worked with the photography staff at Sports Illustrated to perfect their digital asset management and photo transmission systems.
 Carlos has a BS in Computer Science from Brooklyn College.
 He enjoys revolutionary war reenactments, herpetology, and shooting with his Nikon D700.